COMP122/comp122-f22/assembly_programming/notes_11_14.md

       - 42-kickstart
       - 43-binary32
    1. Review of MIPs
-   1. Binary32
+   1. Binary32 Program Overview, and Coding Practicum

+## Questions
+   1. M/W M:
+   1. M/W A:
+      - no questions
+   1. T/R M:
-      - overview
+      - no questions
+   1. T/R A:

+## Today's Material

+ 1. Binary32 Program Overview, and Coding Practicum
+      - Review of binary32 encoding format
-      - subroutine overview (43-binary32)
+      - subroutine overview:  "encode_binary32"
-        * Theoretical Input
+        * Example: Theoretical Input
-          -  "+ 1 .1 0100 1110 0001  x2^  - 10 1001"
+          - "+ 1.1 0100 1110 0001  x2^  - 10 1001"

-        * Actual Inputs:
+        * Example: Actual Inputs:
+          -   '+'  "2# 1 1 0100 1110 0001"  "x2^"   '-'    "41"
-          -  '+'  0x0x34E0   ~x2^~   '-'   41   ( "+" 0x0x34E0 - 41)
+          - ( '+', 0x34E0, '-', 41)

-          -  a0   a1         -----   a2    a3
+        * Prototype:  encode_binary32( sign, num, expon_sign, expon )
         * Formal Parameters:
-          - a0: sign (an ASCII charactor)
+          - a0: sign -- an ASCII charactor
-          - a1: unsigned number (in fixpoint:  1.\<mantissa\>)
+          - a1: num (representing in total:  1.\<mantissa\>)
-          - a2: sign of the exponent (an ASCII character)
+          - a2: expon_sign -- an ASCII character
-          - a3: unsigned exponent (unbiased),  41
+          - a3: exponent (unbiased)
           - v0: the encoded binary32 value

         * Algorithm:
-          1. demarshal your input args
+          1. demarshal your input arguments
           1. decode and then encode the sign
-          1. left justify the number (putting the fix point in the right place)
+          1. reposition the number to drop the leading 1, and left justify the mantissa
-             - use the 'pos_msb' macro to determine
+             - use the 'position_of_msb' macro to determine
              - shift the number to the left, while also dropping the leading 1

-          1. decode the sign of the exponent and then reencode the exponent
+          1. decode the sign of the exponent and then re-encode the exponent
           1. add the bias to the exponent
           1. shift the pieces into place
           1. merge the pieces together